 mRNA expression of D2 and D3 were measured (this tells us how much D2 and D3 is being created).
 The inclusion of rT3 reversed the large increase in D2 expression seen in cells without rT3 and greatly increased D3 expressioon.
 Thus, rT3 introduces a state of local hypothyroidism.
 We have seen earlier that rT3 reduces D2 activity via faster turnover caused by increased ubiquitination.
 This experiment shows that in brain cells it also reduces the amount of D2 created.

-Research confirms that rT3 reduces D2 and increases D3.
-This is clearly demonstrated by in vitro studies but the extent to which it occurs in real life is not clear.
-Since most rT3 comes from D3 activity, which takes place in organs such as the brain, it is likely that these organs will have local hypothyroidism when serum rT3 is high.
-This can happen during periods of starvation, severe illness or high T4 levels.
+Studies show rT3 reduces D2 and increases D3.
+This is clearly demonstrated by in vitro studies but the scale of its effect in real life is not clear.
+Since most rT3 comes from D3 activity which takes place in organs such as the brain it is possible these organs will have local hypothyroidism when serum rT3 is high, such as during periods of starvation, severe illness or high T4 levels.

 Some people have chronic high rT3 levels with no obvious cause.
-A study which compares signs and symptoms in these subjects with controls would reveal the extent to which elevated rT3 reflects clinical status, if it does at all.
+Studies which compare signs and symptoms in these subjects with controls could reveal the extent to which elevated rT3 reflects clinical status, if it does at all.
 It is difficult to assess the usefulness of rT3 levels since they vary considerably within and between individuals.
 Locally generated rT3 has effects on deiodinase and so in this respect rT3 is an active hormone.